Dfind

 - Search/Replace multiple strings

-- At present finds Ansi text files only, not unicode (most programming
+- Searches Ansi or Unicode text files (most programming files, SQL

-files, SQL scripts, VS Files etc are Ansi text unless special characters
+scripts, VS Files etc are Ansi text unless special characters are

 button allows you to choose a folder